viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

-# ArtyA7-MicroBlaze-demo
+# MicroBlaze using DDR demo on ArtyA7

-This is demo HW design of [MicroBlaze](https://www.xilinx.com/products/design-tools/microblaze.html) on a [Digilent Arty A7 board](https://digilent.com/shop/arty-a7-100t-artix-7-fpga-development-board/).
+This is a demo HW design of [MicroBlaze](https://www.xilinx.com/products/design-tools/microblaze.html) using DDR on a [Digilent Arty A7 board](https://digilent.com/shop/arty-a7-100t-artix-7-fpga-development-board/).

 Included application is a benchmarking tool for memory read speed.